Emerging Business Models In InsurTech

-The peer-to-peer business model in fintech insurance companies refers to small groups with common interests, such as families, employees, or friends who club their premiums to avail of the coverage against the risk.
-The pooled money is used for compensating individuals during loss.
+The peer-to-peer business model in fintech insurance companies involves small groups, like families or friends, who combine their premiums to get coverage against risks.
+The collected money is then used to compensate members in case of a loss.

 Here are the benefits of a peer-to-peer business model: